LionelDraghi/ArchiCheck/docs/rules.md

 Interfaces.C use is allowed
 ```

-Whatever the order of those two declarations, it should have this behaviour :
+Whatever the order of those two declarations, it should have this behavior :

 - `Interfaces.C` and all it's child units are allowed
 - all other `Interfaces` child are forbidden